-This no-bake recipe is easy to make and great for healthy snacking.
-I believe wellness is all about balance.
-When you feel an urge to fill up on junk food it’s nice to have a make ahead healthy snack on hand.
-These cookie dough energy balls are made with pantry staples and have a good balance of protein, fibre and carbs to keep you going.
-There is no refined sugar and you’ll get a nice boost of antioxidants from the dark chocolate.
+- No-bake - this no-bake recipe is easy to make and great for healthy snacking.
+Wellness is all about balance.
+When you feel an urge to fill up on junk food it’s nice to have an easy to make-ahead healthy snack on hand.

-I used to love eating cookie dough right out of the bowl when I was little.
-And these energy balls are perfect for satisfying my craving.
-If you'd rather just make cookies, try my gluten-free chocolate chip cookies recipe or my flourless almond butter cookies.
+- Satisfying - I used to love eating cookie dough right out of the bowl when I was little.
+These energy balls are perfect for satisfying my raw cookie dough craving with just a handful of ingredients.

 - Gluten-free oat flour: oats are loaded with soluble fibre shown to reduce LDL cholesterol, support a healthy gut and help balance blood sugar.
 They also contain good quality protein and helps to boost your energy.

-- Nut butter: adds protein and should satisfy your hunger throughout the day.
+- Nut butter: should satisfy your hunger throughout the day.
 Try using almond butter, cashew butter, peanut butter or seed butter.

 - Sea salt: deepens the flavor of the chocolate.

 - Dark chocolate: Try regular chocolate chips, mini chocolate chips or white chocolate chips.
 I prefer dark chocolate but milk chocolate chips with no refined sugar will still taste great.
 Melted chocolate would add too much moisture to these healthy cookie dough balls.
 You can also try adding some chopped nuts.

 See recipe card for all ingredients and quantities.

 How to make no bake cookie dough bites

 - I find the best way is to use a food processor (stand mixer) to bring my dry ingredients together for the best results.
 You can also use a hand mixer or high powered blender with the tamper tool.
 A bowl, wooden spoon and some elbow grease could also get the job done.